 Add the rice and the water, stir, cover, and bring to a simmer.
 Lower the heat slightly, and continue to simmer for 40 to 45 minutes, or according to package directions.

-Turn the cooked rice and cabbage into a mixing bowl, and add the parsley and kielbasa.
+Turn the cooked rice and cabbage into a mixing bowl, and add the parsley, tomato sauce, and kielbasa.